About the Program

 - For information regarding Radiologic Technologists visit: ASRT

-- The program is currently applying for Initial Accreditation with the Joint Review Committee on Education in Radiologic Technology.
+- The program is Accredited with the Joint Review Committee on Education in Radiologic Technology.

 - For more information or to contact the JRCERT visit: JRCERT